labd/react-abode/README.md

 ### Automatic DOM node detection

 When DOM nodes are added, for example when loading more products in a catalog on a SPA, React Abode will automatically detect them and populate them with your React components.
+When a DOM node containing a hosted React component is removed, the component is unmounted.

 ### Update on prop change